 My name is Mendy Bosch.
 Movement is my passion!
-I am a physical therapist, an aerobics and Pilates trainer and studying to be an Alexander teacher.
+I am a physical therapist and I teach aerobics, Pilates and the Alexander Technique.
 But movement has not always been a joy for me.

 When I was young, I moved as little as possible.
-As a toddler it took me quite some time to develop: I was two when I started to walk and seven when I started to ride a bicycle (most Dutch children learn this skill around the age of four)!
+As a toddler it took me quite some time to develop: I was two when I started to walk and seven when I started to ride a bicycle (most Dutch children learn this skill around the age of four).
 By that time I was old enough to realize that I was clumsy.
-I was afraid of falling and hurting myself and that fear made it impossible to enjoy movement.
+I was afraid of falling and that fear made it impossible for me to enjoy movement.

 After finishing my studies at the Radboud University in 1995, I continued with Physical Therapy and an aerobics instructor course.
 The reason for this switch was that I wanted to be able to teach other people the joy of moving.
 I graduated in 1998 and started to work as a physical therapist in a private practice and as an aerobics instructor at the Radboud Sports Centre.